Neural Architecture Search: Two Constant Shared Weights Initialisations: Visualisation of other zero-cost NAS metrics

 \subsection{When integrated with other NAS methods}

-In Section \ref{sec:implement}, we show how \texttt{epsilon} metric improves the performance of ageing evolution and random search when used for warming up.
-Figure \ref{fig:integration_other} compares \texttt{epsilon} integration to other metrics from \cite{abdelfattah2021zero}.
-For both EA ans RS, we use the metrics for a warm-up and run the procedure until the number of trained architectures reaches $300$ with $100$ random rounds.
+In Section \ref{sec:implement}, we show how \texttt{epsinas} metric improves the performance of ageing evolution and random search when used for warming up.
+Figure \ref{fig:integration_other} compares \texttt{epsinas} integration to other metrics from \cite{abdelfattah2021zero}.
+For both EA and RS, we use the metrics for a warm-up and run the procedure until the number of trained architectures reaches $300$ with $100$ random rounds.
 The warm-up pool contains $3000$ randomly selected architectures.